-The society is committed to working to meet the challenges arising at both houses from the impact of Care in the Community
+The society is committed to working to meet the challenges arising from the impact of the Care Act.
+It is the intention of the society that staff training will be undertaken to initiate specialists in core areas to further improve the care provided to the residents.